kollia/selfTables/README.md

 ## Design

-As described before, the DB selftables should create fast results for you own research projects to handle data on database.
+As described before, the DB selftables should create fast results for your own research projects to handle data on database.
 There is no need to make the project particularly beatifull at first if you don't even know if the project is useful.
 But there are many helpers to make the functionality of tables and containers more clear.